 Stories of gods born to virgins could be found in many countries thousands of years before Jesus.
 In Greek mythology, Danae was the virgin mother of the demigod Perseus.
 The Egyptians had Isis as the virgin mother of Horus, and she was worshipped throughout the Roman Empire in Jesus’ time.
 Mithras, whose cult outshone Christianity for popularity in the first three centuries, was conceived when God entered a virgin.
 Attis, Adonis, Buddha, Krishna, Osiris and Tammuz were all born to virgins.
 It appears that in ancient times to be a God of any significance your mother needed to be a virgin!
 The new God of the Christians was merely made to “follow suit” in order to create a God with godly characteristics.

-Matthew made out Mary was a virgin, (see below) and Luke followed suit:
+Matthew portrayed Mary as a virgin, (see below) and Luke followed suit:

 “In the sixth month of Elizabeth’s pregnancy, God sent the angel Gabriel to Nazareth, a town in Galilee, to a virgin pledged to be married to a man named Joseph, a descendant of David.
 The virgin’s name was Mary.
-The angel went to her and said, “Greetings, you who are highly favored!
+The angel went to her and said, “Greetings, you who are highly favoured!
 The Lord is with you.”
 Mary was greatly troubled at his words and wondered what kind of greeting this might be.
 But the angel said to her, “Do not be afraid, Mary; you have found favor with God.
 You will conceive and give birth to a son, and you are to call him Jesus.
 He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, and he will reign over Jacob’s descendants forever; his kingdom will never end.”
 “How will this be,” Mary asked the angel, “since I am a virgin?”
 The angel answered, “The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.”
 (Luke 1:26–35, KJV.)
-It’s impossible to imagine an elderly Mary, battle weary after bringing up a brood of seven, (Jesus did have four brothers and at least two sisters,) describing such a doubtful anecdote!

 “Now all this took place to fulfill the words spoken by the Lord through the prophet: ‘The virgin will conceive and give birth to a son and they shall call him Emmanuel…’” (Matt.
 1:22, NJB.)
 However, the original Hebrew text from Isaiah reads,